maksimluzik/knowu/manual.markdown

 ### Need Help?

-If you have questions or run into any issues, reach out to us at [support@knowu.co](mailto:support@knowu.co).
+If you have questions or run into any issues, reach out to us at [support@knowu.app](mailto:support@knowu.app).

 ---